project-sekai-ctf/sekai.team/data/blog/dice-ctf-2022/blazingfast.md

 }
 ```

 Several checks are made on our input.
-Our input can’t be more than 1000 characters and a few characters are blacklisted : [`<`, `>`, `&`, `"`].
+Our input can’t be more than 1000 characters and a few characters are blacklisted: [`<`, `>`, `&`, `"`].

 > After a lot of trial and error we had an idea that in order to bypass these checks and execute our JavaScript payloads we need to bypass the 1000 characters.

 ![too_long](/static/images/dice-ctf-2022/blazing-fast/too_long.png)

 We stumbled upon an article talking about [Exploiting XSS with 20 characters limitation](https://jlajara.gitlab.io/web/2019/11/30/XSS_20_characters.html) by using unicode characters.
-In this article, the author gives us a great example :
+In this article, the author gives us a great example:

 > Notice that ﬀ characters is only one character but when browsers interpret it, it will be expanded as ff two characters.